 Auto Sets the Num Lock (numeric keys active) if the system detects a compatible keyboard on power up (default) On Selects the numeric keys regardless of the keyboard Off Selects the cursor movement keys regardless of the keyboard

-Summary Screen
+Summary screen

-During normal boot, the system BIOS displays a summary screen of your computer configuration at boot.
-Disabling the system summary screen at boot skips this display.
+When enabled, the system BIOS displays a summary screen of your computer configuration at boot .
+When disabled, the system BIOS skips this display at boot.
+The default is disabled.

 Floppy Check